-1 Day Roaming Through Rome
+1 Day in Rome Itinerary Roaming Through Italy’s Capital

-TRAVEL DATE: JULY 20-22, 2024 + MAY 16, 2022 | EST. READING TIME: 23 MIN
+TRAVEL DATE: MAY 2022 + JULY 2024 | EST. READING TIME: 23 MIN

 A bustling street in Rome leading up to the Spanish Steps, with locals and tourists walking towards the famous landmark, photographed during a summer trip to the city.

-Over the centuries, this Eternal City has evolved from a small settlement into the capital of a vast empire, and later, a major European city—making Rome your Italian gateway to the past in which you can experience the likes of ancient history firsthand.
-Stroll the stage where gladiators used to fight to the death or gaze upon the ruins of a bygone city center where Julius Caesar was cremated; everywhere you look, dramatic tales arise with whispers of a former world.
-Alongside this history lesson come to life is the tasty regional Roman cuisine which distinctly stands apart from other destinations around the country—dig into carbonara, cacio e pepe, and gricia to delight in local delicacies!
+Alongside this history lesson come to life is tasty regional Roman cuisine which stands out from other destinations around the country—dig into carbonara, cacio e pepe, and gricia to delight in local delicacies!
 No matter how you spend your time in Rome, a one-day stop in Italy’s capital is sure to be a delightful introduction to this artistically romantic culture.

-One Day Rome Itinerary
+1 Day in Rome Itinerary

-• 10:00 - 10:30 AM: ⛪ Stroll around the Spanish Steps window shopping and people watching (30 min)
+• 10:00 - 10:30 AM: ⛪ Stroll around the Spanish Steps, window shopping and people watching (30 min)

-• 10:30 - 11:45 AM: ☕ Grab cannoli and coffee from the 18th-century favorite, the Antico Caffè Greco (45 min)
+• 10:30 - 11:15 AM: ☕ Grab cannoli and coffee from the 18th-century favorite, Antico Caffè Greco (45 min)

-• 11:45 AM - 12:15 PM: 🪙 Toss a coin over your shoulder into the Trevi Fountain and make a wish!
+• 11:15 - 11:45 AM: 🪙 Toss a coin over your shoulder into the Trevi Fountain and make a wish!
 (30 min)

-• 12:15 - 12:45 PM: 🏛️ Continue to the Pantheon to gaze upon perfectly preserved Roman architecture (30 min)
+• 11:45 AM - 12:15 PM: 🏛️ Continue to the Pantheon to admire preserved Roman architecture (30 min)

-• 12:45 - 2:15 PM: ⛲ Stroll around Piazza Navona before a traditional Roman lunch at Virginiae (1 hr 30 min)
+• 12:15 - 1:45 PM: ⛲ Stroll around Piazza Navona before a traditional Roman lunch at Virginiae (1 hr 30 min)

-• 2:15 - 3:00 PM: 🍰 Gaze upon the most controversial “wedding cake” monument in Rome, Vittoriano (45 min)
+• 1:45 - 2:30 PM: 🍰 Gaze upon the controversial “wedding cake” monument in Rome, Vittoriano (45 min)

-• 3:00 - 4:15 PM: 🤼 Walk the ancient battleground of gladiators as you tour the Colosseum (1 hr 15 min)
+• 2:30 - 3:45 PM: 🤼 Walk the ancient battleground of gladiators as you tour the Colosseum (1 hr 15 min)

-• 4:15 - 5:15 PM: 📜 Experience the previous center of public Roman life within the Roman Forum (1 hr)
+• 3:45 - 4:45 PM: 📜 Experience the previous center of public Roman life within the Roman Forum (1 hr)

-• 5:15 - 6:15 PM:🍦 Try Rome’s #1-rated dessert spot (yes, seriously!) on TripAdvisor, Gelateria Pasquino (1 hr)
+• 4:45 - 5:45 PM:🍦 Try Rome’s #1-rated dessert spot (yes, seriously!) on TripAdvisor, Gelateria Pasquino (1 hr)

-• 6:30 - 8:15 PM: 🏨 Return to the hotel to rest and freshen up before your fancy dinner (1 hr 45 min)
+• 6:00 - 8:15 PM: 🏨 Return to the hotel to freshen up before your fancy dinner (2 hr 15 min)

-• 8:30 - 11:15 PM:🪿 Dig into literally the best meal of your life at Michelin star Enoteca La Torre (2 hr 45 min)
+• 8:30 - 11:15 PM:🪿 Dig into the best meal of your life at two Michelin star Enoteca La Torre (2 hr 45 min)

-In actuality, my boyfriend and I accomplished the following itinerary over two days after arriving in Rome during the late afternoon following our flight over.
-We also marinated in bed through the whole morning of our second day since we visited the city quite tired during the tail-end of an action-packed Sicily trip.
-That being said, you could absolutely fit everything into one day, or take it a bit easy, sleep in, and enjoy some leisure time in the afternoon if you have time to spread this Rome travel guide describing what to see, do, and eat over two days.
+In actuality, I accomplished the following itinerary over two days after arriving during the late afternoon following a flight over from Taormina.
+Marinating in bed the morning of my second day, I visited the city quite tired during the tail-end of an action-packed Sicily trip.

 How to Get From Florence to Rome?